-Postponed changes, stored in a patch file, can be applied to the target file or directory later.
-If source code has been edited after creating the patch, conflicts can arise.
-WebStorm suggests a handy way to resolve such conflicts and merge patch with the results of editing.
+Postponed changes stored in a patch file can be applied to the target file or directory later.
+If the source code was edited after creating the patch, conflicts may arise.
+WebStorm suggests a handy way to resolve such conflicts and merge the patch with the changes.

-When a patch is opened, WebStorm detects files with the same names as the names of the modified files.
-For each detected file, WebStorm compares the paths to it relative to the base directory, with the path from the patch, and chooses the closest match.
-If no matching path is found, the file is considered located in the project base directory and highlighted red.
+When a patch is opened, WebStorm detects files with the same name as the modified files.
+For each detected file, WebStorm compares the path to it relative to the base directory, with the path from the patch, and chooses the closest match.
+If no matching path is found, the file is considered to be located in the project base directory and is highlighted in red.

-You can apply changes to the files stored in the other locations than those specified in the patch, by mapping an arbitrary directory as the base one, or stripping off the leading directories.
+You can apply changes to files stored in different locations from those specified in the patch by mapping an arbitrary directory as the base one, or stripping off the leading directories.

 To apply a patch

 - In the Apply Patch dialog box that opens, specify the fully qualified name of the patch file.
 Type the name manually in the Patch file name text box or click the Browse button and locate the desired patch file using Select Patch File dialog box.

 To have changes shown in a flat view, press the Group by Directory toolbar button

 Release the button to have changes shown in a directory tree view.

 - To have a change applied, select the check box next to it.